Cubs vs. Pirates Player Props Betting Odds

 Reynolds Stats

-- Reynolds has 18 doubles, three triples, seven home runs, 25 walks and 38 RBI (66 total hits).
-He's also swiped eight bases.
+- Reynolds has put up 69 hits with 19 doubles, three triples, seven home runs and 25 walks.
+He has driven in 38 runs with eight stolen bases.

-- Reynolds will look for his seventh straight game with a hit in this contest.
-In his last 10 outings he is batting .265 with two doubles, nine walks and two RBI.
+- Reynolds hopes to build on a seven-game hitting streak in this matchup.
+During his last 10 outings he is hitting .343 with three doubles, nine walks and two RBI.

 Reynolds Recent Games